Norman Hill has been agitating against nuclear weapons for nearly half a century but it hasn’t dampened his enthusiasm one bit.

 I ask them if they would consider themselves Corbyn supporters.
 “I don’t really like the guy personally, but then I don’t necessarily like Theresa May either,” says Jack.
 “I’m leaning towards Theresa May, but I think that’s because of the fact that I want to keep my job.”
 Josh adds: “If I had to vote, I’d definitely vote for Theresa May.
 She wants to renew Trident.”

 “So you’d vote on a single issue on this one?”
 I ask.

 “When our job’s put in jeopardy, yes, because this is probably the best paying job I’ll have ever have,” says Jack.
 “And I’ve got a five year old son to support, so if I ended up losing my job simply because Jeremy Corbyn didn’t like it, then that’s probably enough for me to not like him.”

 This is the sentiment Hill is up against, and it’s pervasive and understandable.

 As we step away from the shipyard back into town I ask Hill whether campaigning for nearly half a century in the heart of the British nuclear arms industry has worn him down.
 “Look,” he says.
 “In the wee, small hours of the morning, when all that I’ve tried and all that I’ve done and all that I’ve dreamt of, the tactics that I’ve adopted and all the rest of it has come to naught, then I sometimes get a little bit dejected.
 Not depressed, dejected.”
 He stops and looks and me smiling.
 “Then I get angry, and that fires me up again.”

 Matt Kennard is a researcher for Action on Armed Violence.

-Travel support for this article was provided by the Pulitzer Centre for Crisis Reporting.
+Travel support for this article was provided by Action on Armed Violence and the Pulitzer Centre for Crisis Reporting.
 All in-text photos credit: Matt Kennard.